Top 10 Dogs Good With Children Part II

 Number 4 – Pembrooke Welsh Corgi

 Isn’t that picture of the Corgi puppy just adorable?
-A nice sturdy sized dog with really short legs.
-It’s hard to imagine, but the Corgi is an active, athletic, intelligent dog despite their short legs and stocky body.
+A nice sturdy-sized dog with really short legs.
+It’s hard to imagine, but the Corgi is an active, athletic, intelligent dog despite its short legs and stocky body.
 I guess there’s hope for my short legs and stocky body.
 From Wikipedia:

 The Pembroke is very intelligent, quick, active, and exceedingly bold.
 It is thoroughly devoted and protective of its family, defending its home at any cost.
 It barks occasionally, but makes a good watchdog.